AAAR-1.0: Assessing AI's Potential to Assist Research: Introduction

 Benefiting from the proposed automatic metrics, we conduct extensive experiments across numerous mainstream LLMs, where we find that:

-\begin{itemize}[leftmargin=2em] \itemsep0em \item With a random guess baseline of 25\%, the performance of most LLMs on \tasknameequation~hovers just slightly above chance, with the top models reaching around 60\%.
-This highlights the difficulty of the task, despite its reliance only on local context reasoning. \item In \tasknameexperiment, LLM-designed experiments are innovative and more diverse than those by humans; however, many are trivial, lack feasibility, and stray from the original research objectives. \item In \tasknamereviewlong, LLM-identified weaknesses often lack depth and specificity, making them broadly applicable and less useful for providing feedback on paper drafts. \item In \tasknamemetareviewlong, LLMs struggle to effectively identify deficient human reviews, indicating limited usefulness in assisting meta-reviewers in evaluating the quality of individual paper reviews. \end{itemize}
+\begin{itemize}[leftmargin=2em] \itemsep0em \item With a random guess baseline of 40\% F$_1$, the performance of most LLMs on \tasknameequation~hovers just slightly above chance, with the top models reaching around 46\%.
+This highlights the difficulty of the task, despite its reliance primarily on local context reasoning. \item In \tasknameexperiment, LLM-designed experiments are innovative and more diverse than those by humans; however, many are trivial, lack feasibility, and stray from the original research objectives. \item In \tasknamereviewlong, LLM-identified weaknesses often lack depth and specificity, making them broadly applicable and less useful for providing feedback on paper drafts. \item In \tasknamemetareviewlong, LLMs struggle to effectively identify deficient human reviews, indicating limited usefulness in assisting meta-reviewers in evaluating the quality of individual paper reviews.
+LLMs generated weakness lacks sufficient domain-specific knowledge, model always tends to generate some vague weaknesses that can be applied to any other papers. \end{itemize}